 Warm up's are crucial, and if you don't do them - now is the time to start!

-Warming up is essential to reduce your risk of injury and prepare your body for the leg day onslaught it is about to receive.
+Warming up for leg day is essential to reduce your risk of injury and prepare your body for the leg day onslaught it is about to receive.

 Elevating your heart rate is always a great place to start, and can help get you in the mood for your session.
 A steady pace for 5 minutes on a cardio machine such as walking on the treadmill, cycling or assault bike will help increase your heart rate and begin to circulate more blood around the body.